"Transformations In The Middle East And North Africa – The EU’s Response" debate, June 2016 © European Parliament Research Service

 In December 2015 the focus was on ‘Higher Education in the EU: stocktaking and challenges’, seeking to share experiences between the world of academia and the world of policymakers regarding higher education in the EU.
 The keynote address was given by Joseph Weiler, President of the European University Institute, and the panels included experts from the Institute and the European Parliament.

-On 21 June 2016 another policy dialogue with the European Parliament centred around ‘Media Pluralism In the EU: Risks, Opportunities, Best Practices’, with the participation of Mairad McGuinness, Vice-President of the European Parliament, and Professor Luigi Parcu, Director of the Centre for Media Pluralism and Media Freedom of the Schuman Centre.
+Another policy dialogue with the European Parliament took place on 21 June 2016 around ‘Media Pluralism In the EU: Risks, Opportunities, Best Practices’, with the participation of Mairad McGuinness, Vice-President of the European Parliament, and Professor Luigi Parcu, Director of the Centre for Media Pluralism and Media Freedom of the Schuman Centre.

-On 7 November 2016 the EUI/EP Policy Roundtable discussion focussed on 'Evidence and Analysis in EU Policy-Making: Concepts, Practice and Governance' with the participation of Ioan Mircea Paşcu, Vice-President of the European Parliament, Anthony Teasdale, Director-General, DG European Parliamentary Research Service, Wilhelm Lehman, EP Fellow at the Schuman Centre and Gaby Umbach, Visiting Fellow at the Global Governance Programme.
+The following EUI-EP Policy Roundtable took place on 7 November 2016 and focussed on 'Evidence and Analysis in EU Policy-Making: Concepts, Practice and Governance' with the participation of Ioan Mircea Paşcu, Vice-President of the European Parliament, Anthony Teasdale, Director-General, DG European Parliamentary Research Service, Wilhelm Lehman, EP Fellow at the Schuman Centre and Gaby Umbach, Visiting Fellow at the Global Governance Programme.

 On 7 December 2016 the discussion was on 'The 1976 Electoral Act 40 Years On: History and significance for European democracy today', where MEP Jo Leinen, Co-Rapporteur on ‘The Reform of the Electoral Law of the European Union’, Committee on Constitutional Affairs, joined the debate from Brussels.